Georges034302/scb-akkodis-course/session6/session6-demo.md

 ```

-Push all files to `main` branch to trigger CI/CD.
+Push all files to `main` branch to trigger CI/CD. [test the deployment and validate]

 ---
 ## ✅ Step 4: Validate in Azure Portal